Market & comparison education

 Section 1

-Criteria for Reading beginner onboarding without turning it into a
+Criteria for Claim reading: beginner onboarding

 Section 2

-For "How to read beginner onboarding without turning it into a sales claim", the cleanest version of this advice is intentionally narrow.
-During a low-energy week where consistency matters more than ambition, "How to read beginner onboarding without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read beginner onboarding without turning it into a sales claim" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
-Try the smallest version first for "How to read beginner onboarding without turning it into a sales claim": write one comfort note.
+For "Claim reading: beginner onboarding", the cleanest version of this advice is intentionally narrow.
+During a low-energy week where consistency matters more than ambition, "Claim reading: beginner onboarding" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: beginner onboarding" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
+Try the smallest version first for "Claim reading: beginner onboarding": write one comfort note before changing the plan.
+Then ask whether focus-area selection would reduce friction for "Claim reading: beginner onboarding" or simply add another thing to manage.
+Orena should feel useful for "Claim reading: beginner.

 Section 3